Enterprise AI

 How HITL solves GIGO:

-• Edge Case Resolution: Automated pre-labeling models are great for the easy 80% of data.
-HITL workflows handle the difficult 20%—the rare edge cases, obscured objects, and complex semantic nuances that confuse automated systems.
+- Edge Case Resolution: HITL workflows handle the difficult 20%—the rare edge cases and complex semantic nuances that confuse automated systems.

-• Continuous RLHF Pipeline: For LLMs, human experts constantly rank, edit, and rewrite model outputs.
-This continuous feedback loop ensures the model stays aligned with human values and enterprise-specific tones, actively preventing hallucinations.
+- Continuous RLHF Pipeline: Human experts constantly rank and edit model outputs, ensuring the model stays aligned with human values and enterprise-specific tones.

-• Consensus Algorithms: High-quality data platforms use consensus mechanisms (like "majority rules" or "senior reviewer overrides") to ensure that no single human error makes it into the final training set.
-Multiple experts review the same complex data point to guarantee absolute precision.
+- Consensus Algorithms: High-quality platforms use consensus mechanisms (like "senior reviewer overrides") to ensure that no single human error makes it into the final training set.

 Conclusion: Data is Your Destiny